-There are facilities in HUC 03160104 with NPDES permits that are permitted for Total Suspended Solids (TSS).
-A list of facilities is not included because no changes are required in their permits due to this TMDL.
-This is considered appropriate since these sources provide negligible loadings of suspended solids to the receiving waters compared to wet weather sources (e.g., NPDES regulated construction activities, MS4s, and nonpoint sources).
-Also, the TSS component of a NPDES permitted facility is different from the pollutant addressed within this TMDL.
+There are facilities with NPDES permits that are permitted for Total Suspended Solids (TSS) within the oxbow lake drainage areas.
+The TSS component of a NPDES permitted facility is different from the pollutant addressed within this TMDL.
 The TSS component of the permitted discharges is generally composed more of organic material, and therefore, provides less direct impact on the biologic integrity of a stream (through settling and accumulation) than would stream sedimentation due to soil erosion during wet weather events.
 The pollutant of concern for this TMDL is sediment from landuse runoff and in-channel processes.